Join thousands of fellow campervan travellers

 The Northern Territory is where blue skies meet breathtaking landscapes.
 Travel to this dreamy location and immerse yourself in the red desert sands of Uluru, the tropical terrain of Kakadu National Park, and the sparkling waters of Darwin.
 The Northern Territory is home to some of the most incredible and exciting road trips in Australia - with so much on offer it truly is different in every sense.
 Follow one of many incredible self-drive routes and experience ancient Aboriginal art and culture, learn about the military history of Australia, whilst exploring World Heritage-listed icons and meeting local wildlife.

-Now that you have a trip to the Northern Territory on your radar, take some inspiration from our epic 4WD itineraries and customer stories.
+Now that you have a trip to the Northern Territory on your radar, take some inspiration from our epic 4WD itineraries.
 Hiring a four wheel drive will take you up close and personal with the real Australia.
 Every trip is unique and will allow you to uncover your very own stories.
-The Northern Territories of Australia are ripe for exploring by 4x4.

 Our Alice Springs Campervan Branch